subsyncit/subsyncit/SERVER-SETUP.md

 auth-access = write
 ```

-# Apache2 Authentication Setup

-These need to be added to the Subversion block inside httpd.conf (Bitnami location of httpd.conf shown):
+These need to be added to the Subversion block inside `httpd.conf`:

 ```
 <Location /svn>